PELN/soundstation/README.md

 MYSQL 5.7.25

 ## setup guide

+It is necessary to have a local web server installed e.g. Mamp or Wamp

 Follow this guide
 https://devmarketer.io/learn/setup-laravel-project-cloned-github-com/

 Go to project directory in terminal and run the command: php artisan serve